 Indices employ the power of numbers to reflect and influence societies.
-Despite the subjectivity that is included in the formulation of that number, it gathers a form of objectivity by virtue of its existence.
+Despite the subjectivity that is included in the formulation of each number, the number gathers a form of objectivity by virtue of its existence.
 The objectivity arises from the quantitative breakdown of what is perceived to be abstract aspects.
 The societal aspects indices attempt to quantify are abstract either due to their qualitative nature, complexity, or difficulty in measurement.
 However, their quantification makes them concrete.
 That materializes their status and specifies areas of weakness, making these aspects harder to ignore by policy makers.

 The different ways to compose an index range from what to include in an index, to how to gather the data, to the procedure of calculating the final number.
-This paper presents the methodologies of 16 indices as an effort to review the common ideas used in index development.
-The methodological areas that will be covered are index structure, data preparation and manipulation, qualifications for data to be included and imputation techniques, methods used for assigning weights, and techniques of index assessment.
-Following that, there will be a review of how innovation is measured in the indices covered.
+This paper presents the methodologies of 16 indices in an effort to review the common ideas used in index development.
+The methodological areas covered are index structure, data preparation and manipulation, qualifications for data to be included and imputation techniques, methods used for assigning weights, and techniques of index assessment.
+Following that, there is a review of how innovation is measured in the indices covered.

 The ideas gathered in this paper will form a starting reference to a sequel paper.
-That paper will be a proposed methodology of an index that is to be developed by Access to Knowledge for Development
+That paper will be a proposed methodology of an index to be developed by the Access to Knowledge for Development

 Center (A2K4D) at the American University in Cairo (AUC).
-A2K4D is developing the index in partnership with Open Africa Innovation Research network (Open AIR) as part of its efforts to focus "on finding alternative ways to assess knowledge production and use in African contexts, with special focus on innovation."1 Although the index will attempt to measure innovation in the developing world, this paper reviews indices in a number of different fields.
-The indices reviewed in this paper are shown in Table 1 categorized in their broad fields.
+A2K4D is developing the index in partnership with Open African Innovation Research (Open AIR) network as part of Open AIR's efforts to focus "on finding alternative ways to assess knowledge production and use in African contexts, with special focus on innovation."
+That index will attempt to measure innovation in the developing world.
+The indices reviewed in this paper are shown in Table 1, categorized in their broad fields.

 The mathematical scope of this paper does not go beyond a reference to the mathematics used in the methodologies reviewed.
-A general explanation will usually be given to show the purpose of the mathematics used, but not an explanation of the mathematics itself.
-Where the explanation of the mathematics is understood, and it is deemed significantly relevant to context, an explanation of the mathematics will be provided as an exception.
+General explanations are given to show the purposes of the mathematics used, but not, in most instances, an explanation of the mathematics itself.
+Where the explanation of the mathematics is understood, and it is deemed significantly relevant to context, an explanation of the mathematics is provided as an exception.

-Index Report Publisher Innc Innovation Indices 1 Global Innovation Index (GII) The Global Innovation Index 2016: Winning with Global Innovation Cornell University, INSEAD, WIPO 2 Summary Innovation Index (SUII) European Innovation Scoreboard 2016 EU European Commission 3 Social Innovation Index (SII) Old problems, new solutions: Measuring the capacity for social innovation across the world, 2016 The Economist Intelligence Unit Info rmation and Communicatior n Technology (ICT) Indices 4 Network Readiness Index (NRI) The Global Information Technology Report 2016: Innovating in the Digital Economy Cornell University, INSEAD, World Economic Forum 5 ICT Development Index (IDI) Measuring the Information Society Report 2016 International Telecommunication Union 6 Compliance Gap (CG) The Compliance Gap: BSA The Software Alliance (BSA)
+Index Publisher Report Innovation Indices Global Innovation Index The Global Innovation Cornell University, INSEAD, WIPO (GII) Index 2016: Winning with Global Innovation Summary Innovation European Innovation EU European Commission Index (SUII) Scoreboard 2016 Social Innovation Index Old problems, new The Economist Intelligence Unit solutions: Measuring the (SII) capacity for social innovation across the world, 2016 Information and Communication Technology (ICT) Indices Networked Readiness The Global Information Cornell University, INSEAD, World Index (NRI) Technology Report 2016: Economic Forum Innovating in the Digital Economy ICT Development Index Measuring the International Telecommunication Information Society Union (IDI) Report 2016 Compliance Gap (CG) The Compliance Gap: BSA The Software Alliance (BSA)